Ye who took our names

 ke abele eba eee, ke abele eba eee…

-gallant greens, plunge in pride and in their prime
+gallant greens, plunge in pride and in

 grace the ground when golden rays fall